lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 Lectures will be recorded and available to watch after class.
 However, if there are technical difficulties recording a lecture, it will not be re-recorded, so come to class when you can to make sure that you do not miss course content or announcements.
-Videos can be found in here TBD.
+Videos can be found in [here](https://umontana.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=a01a54a5-8239-4b2b-8d19-b1d40102d5bc).

 ### Discord